proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Joblib-cache-function-output.md

 > and outputs of a function call.
 > Using memoize with large objects will consume all the memory, where with Memory,
 > objects are persisted to disk, using a persister optimized for speed and memory usage.
-> Memoize is best suited for functions with “small” input and output objects,
+> Memoize is best suited for functions with "small" input and output objects,
 > whereas Memory is best suited for functions with complex input and output objects,
 > and aggressive persistence to disk.